Aruna Dindane

 Aruna Dindane (born 26 November 1980) is an Ivorian former professional footballer who played as a striker.

 He has 62 caps and 17 goals for the Ivory Coast since his debut in 2000, and has played at four Africa Cup of Nations and two FIFA World Cups.
+At club level, he has played for clubs in Belgium, France, England and Qatar, as well as in the Ivory Coast.

 Club career

 Anderlecht

 Born in Abidjan, Ivory Coast, Dindane was transferred from Ivorian club ASEC Mimosas to RSC Anderlecht in the summer of 2000 and helped the team to win the Belgian First Division Championship in 2001 and 2004, as well a Supercup in 2000 and 2001.
 In 2003, Dindane won both the Ebony Shoe as the best player of African origin in the Belgian League and the Golden Shoe as the best player in the Belgian League.
 In November 2004, he was given a Swan D'Or Award for a spell of back-to-back hat-tricks.

 Lens

 In June 2005, Dindane signed for French Ligue 1 club RC Lens.